stenionobres/AspNetCoreIdentityLab/README.md

 After that the api user should request the **SignIn** service.
 This service needs the `POST` http verb and the Email and Password for authentication.
 If everything is right the service send a response with the JWT token.

 The **GetAll** service needs a `GET` http verb and has as response the list of users registered on the database.
 This service has a `[Authorize]` attribute that means only requests with token will be accepted.

+## Dynamic Authorization

+Several applications need flexibility in their authorization mechanism, especially enterprise applications that has many modules, submodules and features.
+However for create an authorization solution with more flexibility it's necessary create so many policies in the source code.
+This situation causes several problems:

+* Need to create many policies in the source code;
+* Need to redeploy the application when new policies are created;
+* Need to edit strings on controllers;
+* Need to add new roles on controllers when working with multi roles authorization;
+* Hard to work with modules and submodules structure;

+Faced with these problems, below will be shown a **solution proposal for dynamic authorization**.
+This solution aims to avoid the problems above and to provide an easy way for associate users with modules, submodules and actions.

 ## Logging